kfl/quickcheck-erlang/README.md

-# quickcheck-erlang
+# Quickcheck Erlang
-Example code demonstrating how to use QuickCheck for Erlang
+Example code demonstrating how to use QuickCheck for Erlang.